dj1411/HabitChart/www/quality/test_funational.md

 # Add Habit
 - new modal should open with the following:
+	- `Target` dropdown
+	- if `Target` is `Reach` then additional input fields should be shown
 	- text entry field
-	- `Target` dropdown
     - submit and cancel button
+- the modal should close upon clicking outside
 - clicking cancel should go to main page
-- Clicking submit/enter on empty data should stay on the modal
+- Clicking submit on empty data should stay on the modal
 - clicking submit should add a new row with all data cleared
 - pressing enter should also add the habit
 - duplicate habit names should not be allowed
 - new habit should be saved on exit
 - new habit change in data should be saved to cloud
-- Display dropdown to select improve/reduce habits
-- selecting improve/reduce should reflect in the cloud data
+- selecting Target should reflect in the cloud data

 # update habit
+- click randomly and check if selection and de-selection of habit works.
+- delete and update button should only be visible when a habit is selected.
-- habit name should be prefilled.
+- habit name and other data should be prefilled
-- 'Update' label should be visible instead of 'Add'.
+- 'Update' label on top should be visible instead of 'Add'.
 - clicking cancel should go to main page
-- clicking update, habit name should change
+- clicking update, habit name and other data should change
 - only changing the Target without changing Name should be allowed
 - update without changing anything should have no impact
 - all bars should have the previous values
 - restarting the app should retain the updated habit
+- select habit and wait for cloud sync.
+GUI state should as before.

 # delete habit
-- click randomly and check if selection and de-selection of habit works.
-- delete button should only be visible when a habit is selected.
 - confirmation dialog before delete
     - cancel delete should work
     - delete should actually delete the habit and update the table